SanderVocke/shoopdaloop/docs/source/developers.software.rst

 * The **logging framework** is available at all levels in the software stack.
 It allows for logging at different levels, and filtering on levels or components where the message originated from.
 Note that in a release build, the **debug** and **trace** levels are removed from C++ during compilation, so less logging is available.
 * The built-in **profiler** allows checking which parts take up the most time in the audio process loop.
 It can be accessed from the user interface.
 * The built-in **debug inspector** can inspect back-end objects' states from the user interface.
+* ShoopDaLoop can be run with the `-d PORT` flag to connect a QML debug client or profiler (such as those offered from QtCreator).

 Testing